Shripad13/Terraform/Terraform-Project/README.md

     5) And the place where you store your Terraform Statefile is referred as a backend.
 Based on the cloud provider, Hashicorp supports n number of backends.

-# .teeraform file contains plugins & old cache.
+# .terraform file contains plugins & old cache.
 for different env , you can delete .terraform folder

 > Code Structure: